Lvlad27/Lvlad27/README.md

 * ✉️  You can contact me at [lvlad27@gmail.com](mailto:lvlad27@gmail.com)
 * 🚀  I'm currently working on [a Weather App](http://github.com/Lvlad27/WeatherApp)
 * 🧠  I'm currently learning the MERN stack.
 (MongoDB, Express.js, React.js, Node.js)
-* ⚡  "The more efficient you are at doing the wrong thing, the wronger you become.
-It is much better to do the right thing wronger than the wrong thing righter.
-If you do the right thing wrong and correct it, you get better."

 ### Skills